ankur-india/FontCompare/README.md

     on their glyphs, bearing, size and many other factors.

     Basic Usage Steps:
-    i) Click on Load Test font button , which would load the font to be tested.
+    i) Click on "Load Test font" button , which would load the font to be tested.

-    ii) Click on Load Standard font Button, which would load the standard font against which the font would be tested.
+    ii) Click on "Load Standard font" button, which would load the standard font against which the font would be tested.

-    iii) Now click on the Execute button to run the various tests.
+    iii) Now click on the "Begin Test!" button to run the various tests.

     You can see that the detailed glyph wise test results can be viewed in the lower right corner, whereas categorised scored based on the